 We provide Dealers the ability to offer vehicle service contracts to consumers through our relationships with Third Party Providers ("TPPs").
 A vehicle service contract provides the consumer protection by paying for the repair or replacement of certain components of the vehicle in the event of a mechanical failure.
-The wholesale cost of the vehicle service contract is charged to the Dealer's advance balance, and paid to the TPP, net of an administrative fee retained by us.
+The retail price of the vehicle service contract is included in the principal balance of the Consumer Loan.
+The wholesale cost of the vehicle service contract is paid to the TPP, net of an administrative fee retained by us.
 We recognize our fee as part of finance charges on a level-yield basis based upon forecasted cash flows.
 The difference between the wholesale cost and the retail price to the consumer is paid to the Dealer as a commission.
-The commission is charged to the Dealer's advance balance.
+Under the Portfolio Program, the wholesale cost of the vehicle service contract and the commission paid to the Dealer are charged to the Dealer's advance balance.
 TPPs process claims on vehicle service contracts that are underwritten by third party insurers.
-We bear the risk of loss for claims on certain vehicle service contracts that are reinsured by us.
-We market the vehicle service contracts directly to our Dealers.
+We bear the risk of loss for claims on certain vehicle service contracts directly to our Dealers.
 Our agreement with one of our TPPs allows us to receive profit sharing payments depending on the performance of the vehicle service contracts.